photonPrograms/GluedOS/README.md

-GluedOS: an Operating System from Scratch
+# GluedOS: an Operating System from Scratch

 Made for the x86 64-bit architecture

-master/main: without support for filesystem
+master/main: without support for filesystem <br />
 with_filesystem: support for filesystem added